Vignes Mourthi: Drug trafficking trial

 On 20 September 2001, 21-year-old Vignes Mourthi was arrested for drug trafficking.
-According to the official version of events by the Central Narcotics Bureau (CNB) and court documents, after the CNB received a tip-off by an informant about one of the members of a drug syndicate seeking to sell diamorphine to buyers in Singapore, Vignes was approached by an undercover officer, Sergeant Rajkumar, who expressed his interest to buy a package of drugs and offered a payment of S$8,000.
+According to the official version of events by the Central Narcotics Bureau (CNB) and court documents, after the CNB received a tip-off by an informant about one of the members of a drug syndicate seeking to sell diamorphine to buyers in Singapore.
+Vignes was approached by an undercover officer, Sergeant Rajkumar, who expressed his interest to buy a package of drugs and offered a payment of S$8,000.
 At the scheduled location outside a mosque in Admiralty, Vignes was arrested after he passed the package to Sergeant Rajkumar.
 After the interrogation of Vignes, it was uncovered that there was another accomplice named Moorthy Angappan, and a team of officers was sent to apprehend Moorthy outside a fruit shop at Woodlands.
-In the package, the police discovered diamorphine which weighted a total amount of 27.65g, which was nearly twice the amount which mandated the death sentence under the laws of Singapore.
+In the package, the police discovered diamorphine which weighed a total amount of 27.65g, which was nearly twice the amount which mandated the death sentence under the laws of Singapore.
 Both Vignes and Moorthy stood trial at the High Court the following year.

-According to Vignes in his defence, although he did not deny he delivered the package, believed that the packages contained incense stones and insisted that he was doing Moorthy, his father's friend, a favour.
+According to Vignes in his defence, although he did not deny delivering the package, he believed that the packages contained incense stones and insisted that he was doing Moorthy, his father's friend, a favour.
 Mourthi said that five days before the crime, he met Moorthy at his family home and accepted the offer to deliver a package of incense stones to a man called Tahir in Singapore after knowing that Moorthy dabbled in the transportation business.
-It happened that on the same day itself Vignes injured his leg due to an motorcycle accident outside the Woodlands Checkpoint, hence Moorthy gave him a ride.
+It happened that on the same day itself Vignes injured his leg due to a motorcycle accident outside the Woodlands Checkpoint, hence Moorthy gave him a ride.
 Mourthi also stated that he had never seen heroin before and realised that the packages contained drugs only after he was arrested.
 He denied telling the officers and interpreter in Tamil that the package contained "kallu" (meaning stone, which is the street name for diamorphine), but he insisted it contained "sambrani kallu", a type of Indian incense stone normally used in Indian temples.